Rules Are For Humans

 - Baldur's Gate is based on the 2nd edition AD&D rules of Dungeons & Dragons and generally follows a Pragmatic Adaptation of the rules.
 Enemy mages, however, break the system.
 They're able to put spells into Spell Triggers and Contingencies that are not legal for player characters in tabletop or the game, they're able to have multiple Spell Triggers and Contingencies (which is also illegal) and finally they have the ability to use an ability called the 'tattoo of power' to grant them an extra layer of instant defence, which does not exist in Pen-And-Paper and is inaccessible to the party.

-- The new Dorn companion in the Enhanced Edition is a breach — in 2E, only humans could be paladins.
-Dorn is a non-human paladin (of the Blackguard kit, but kits can only change allowed alignments, not allowed races).
+- The new Dorn companion in the Enhanced Edition is a breach — in 2E and consequently Baldur's Gate, only humans could be paladins.
+Dorn is a non-human paladin (of the Blackguard kit, but kits as implemented in Baldur's Gate can only change allowed alignments, not allowed races).

 - AI players in the 2010 Blood Bowl adaptation randomly acquire traits, which can lead to AI players with the grab + frenzy combo.
 This combo is outright stated to be illegal in the Blood Bowl rulebook, and in both traits' descriptions in-game.

 - In World of Warcraft, the Chess event in the Karazhan raid has Medivh cheat every so often by doing things like setting your pieces on fire.
-The game explicitly tells you that Medivh is cheating, though.
+The game explicitly tells you that Medivh is cheating.
+This is by design - in the original version of this event, Medivh did not cheat and as a result, the event was extremely easy.
+Characters capable of stealth soon discovered they were able to creep directly to this event, solo it and collect free loot.
+Medivh's cheating prevented this and ensured that a full party was required to complete the event.

 - Crash Bash had the crystal challenges, where special rules were placed on the humans.
 Depending on the mini game that could mean the stage hazard was a one hit kill for you or you couldn't use a certain ability (as such picking up crates in Three Round Deathmatch stages).
 Computers would exploit them constantly.